-<RE16> One or two controllers per Robot.
-No more than two (2) VEX wireless remotes may control a single Robot during the tournament.
+<RE16> One controller per Robot.
+No more than one (1) VEX wireless remote may control a single Robot during the tournament.

-1. No modification of these transmitters is allowed of ANY kind.

-- 2. No other methods of controlling the Robot (light, sound, etc.) are permissible. i.
-Using sensor feedback to augment driver control (such as motor encoders or the Vision Sensor) is acceptable. - 3.
-Teams may not "mix-and-match" wireless remote types, such as using a VEXnet Joystick and V5 Wireless Controller at the same time.
+- 1. No modification of these transmitters is allowed of ANY kind. - 2.
+No other methods of controlling the Robot (light, sound, etc.) are permissible. i.
+Using sensor feedback to augment driver control (such as motor encoders or the Vision Sensor) is acceptable.